 SRMR-10 - CONTEXT Oppose Minor edits, points of clarification.
 However, economic activity needs to more effectively account for and manage its impacts on the region's natural resources.
 44 Where business and social activity does not account for its impacts on natural resources in the long term, not only is the sustainability of the region's natural resources threatened, but equally the associated long term and economic, social and cultural values are also threatened.
 SRMR-10 - SNAPSHOT - environmental Oppose Minor edits, points of clarification Economic activities can lead to, for example, biodiversity loss, poor water quality, coastal and marine_degradation, and loss of natural features and natural landscapes.
 These and other matters are considered in further detail elsewhere in this chapter.
-Negative impacts on the natural_environment can also compromise the ecosystems and the services economic activities depend on (ecosystem services), for example loss of SRMR-10 - SNAPSHOT - socialOpposeUnder social heading: Use of the term " in="" is="" it="" justified?<="" license"="" mean?="" not="" of="" on="" policy="" rma="" social="" th="" the="" what="">Damage to or loss of natural features and natural landscapes can compromises amenity values.
-Failure of business to sustainably manage their impact on natural resources can compromises the social licence of a business sector to operate.
-This can adversely impacts social capital (trust) and can create community division.
-In extreme cases it can lead to calls for reduced access to resources.
+Negative impacts on the natural environment can also compromise the ecosystems and the services economic activities depend on (ecosystem services), for example loss of wetlands which provide flood attenuation services, loss of biodiversity which provide pest control and pollination services, and loss of soil biodiversity.
+Economic activity also has the potential to compromise or destroy natural features and natural landscapes.
+Such impacts are both immediate and cumulative.
+Cumulative impacts that are not addressed have the potential to lead to tipping points beyond which systems can no longer properly function.
+SRMR-10 - SNAPSHOT - social Oppose Under social heading: Use of the term "social license" is not a good fit in the context of an RMA policy document.
+What does it mean?
+On what basis is it justified?
 Damage to or loss of natural features and natural landscapes can compromises amenity values.
 Failure of business to sustainably manage their impact on natural resources can compromises the social licence of a business sector to operate.
 This can adversely impacts social capital (trust) and can create community division.
 In extreme cases it can lead to calls for reduced access to resources.
 SRMR-11 - HEADING Oppose Minor edits, points of clarification SRMR-I11 - Cumulative impacts and resilience - the natural environmental costs of our activities in Otago are adding up with tipping points potentially being reached